 You may have noticed that the order page of any of Tesla’s current models lists both the “purchase price” as well as the “(price) after potential savings.”
 This pricing is referring to is the original purchase price minus the potential savings of driving an electric vehicle.

-Tesla has a nifty calculator on its purchase page after you tap or click “estimate payment.”
 This multi-faceted tool helps estimate what a potential owner would spend on gas over a six year period, then subtracts it from the total.
 This gives prospective Tesla customers a bit of texture as to what sort of bucks they may be saving in the future by cutting the gasoline cable.